NikKowPHP/lessay-subscribe/app_documentation.md

 # App Architecture Documentation

 This document outlines the high-level architecture for an AI-driven voice lesson app.
-In this app, the user logs in and, if they are a first-time user, completes an initial evaluation that includes a prompt for their learning purposes.
-AI leverages this information to generate a structured, predefined sequence of lessons.
-Users then progress through these lessons step-by-step.
-Real-time voice recognition (via the browser's inbuilt capabilities) is used solely to capture voice responses, not to interact with AI during the session.
+In this app, users log in and, if they are first-time users, complete an initial evaluation that includes a prompt for their learning purposes.
+AI processes this assessment offline and generates a structured, predefined, sequential lesson package. **Each lesson is structured in a fixed format.** For example, a lesson might be:
+- **Prompt:** "How do you say: 'I would like to order?'"
+- **Expected Response (Model Answer):** "I would like to order a croissant"

+During lessons, the browser's inbuilt voice recognition captures the user's voice response and compares it against the preset correct answer.
+User recordings are stored for offline analysis (acoustics, accent, pronunciation) which are later used for adaptive learning—enabling the AI to refine future lesson sequences based on detailed vocal performance.

 ---